pensjonatus/flash-fiction/blog/raped.md

 ---
-title: 'Raped'
+title: Raped
 date: '2015-12-07'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 She was nice to me and her hair smelled like bubblegum.
 But she gave me a lot of